 In that letter I advised you that I had been retained to represent your husband, Robert, regarding certain marital difficulties that have developed.

 I asked you to have your attorney contact me within 7 to 10 days so that we could attempt to work things out amicably.

 I never heard from your attorney nor did I hear from you.

 I'm sending you a follow-up letter as a courtesy.
 May I please hear from your attorney within the next 5 days?"

 Normally, if the first letter didn't get them to take things seriously and hire counsel, the second letter will.
 It is a courteous way to start things.

-However, if the second letter doesn't do it, though, I bring my client in and I say, "look, it sounds like your wife doesn't want to cooperate.
+However, if the second letter doesn't do it, I bring my client in and I say, "Look, it sounds like your wife doesn't want to cooperate.
 Since we are not likely to get voluntary cooperation from your spouse, would you like to consider having me prepare a divorce complaint?"